aedans/Nylon/BUILTINS.md

 - ',': Casts the top of the stack to a function, then calls it.

 ## Ascii Canvas
-- '$': "Paints" the top string of the stack on 4th string of the stack at coordinate points (2rd on the stack, 3nd on the stack).
+- 'ð': "Paints" the top string of the stack on 4th string of the stack at coordinate points (2rd on the stack, 3nd on the stack).
 "Painting" creates two grids from both of the strings, translates the string to paint by (x, y), then overrides all characters on the string being painted over with the characters at the same points as the paint.